Study modes: Full-time, Part-time

 Programme website: Archaeology

-We host research groups in palaeoeconomy and Cypriot archaeology, both involving close collaboration with the SUERC.
-Staff have internationally recognised expertise in the prehistory of Europe, the Mediterranean and Near East, as well as in archaeological theory, environmental archaeology, osteoarchaeology and forensic anthropology.
+Staff have internationally recognised expertise in the prehistory of Europe, the Mediterranean and Near East (including Egyptology), as well as in archaeological theory, environmental and landscape archaeology (including geographical information systems), osteoarchaeology, forensic anthropology and various aspects of science-based archaeology.

 You will be assigned two supervisors who will provide expert academic guidance on your chosen research topic.
 You will meet regularly to discuss your progress and research plans, as well as drafts of your thesis/dissertation chapters, conference papers and potential articles.